Ares-Developers/Ares-docs/new/weapons/ivanbombs.rst

 ~~~~~~~~~~

 As with many other features of :game:`Yuri's Revenge`, the settings that control
-Crazy Ivan Bombs are global so you can't have multiple variations of them with
+Crazy Ivan Bombs are global so you cannot have multiple variations of them with
 their own controls.
 With :game:`Ares` it is now possible to create new Ivan
 Bomb-esque weapons -- new types of sticky bomb with whatever settings you like.